node-red/designs/designs/flow-manipulation-api/README.md

 ##### Flow Class
 - constructor(nodeid, name)
   - create empty flow.
-- generator()
+- getAllNodesArray()
-  - iterate over nodes in this flow
+  - retrieve all nodes in this flow as an Array.
+  - returns: Array of Node object
 - addNode(node)
   - add Node to this Flow
 - getNode(nodeId)